Open-Science-Community-Saudi-Arabia/OSCSA_Website/CONTRIBUTING.md

 - list the areas you've corrected
 - Then create pull request

--wait for it to be reviewed and merged
+- Wait for it to be reviewed and merged
 - Congrats on your first contribution 🎉 .

                                                  HURRAY!!!!